Securing Your Web Applications with ASP.NET Identity Provider

 Implement Authorization Policies

 Define and enforce authorisation policies in your ASP.NET application.
-To control access to your application's resources, you can use role-based access control, claims-based policies, or other authorisation mechanisms.
+You can use role-based access control, claims-based policies, or other authorisation mechanisms to control access to your application's resources.

 Add Authentication Routes and UI Elements